indrode/zsh-custom/README.md

     exec $SHELL
     setup-zsh

+## Personal settings

+Adjust the settings in `.settings/CONFIG.setting` to your liking.

+    # name of the zsh theme to be used
+    export ZSH_THEME="indro"

+    # your preferred text editor, e.g. mate, subl, vim, nano
+    export EDITOR=subl

+    # name of ruby manager, e.g. chruby, rbenv
+    export RUBY_MANAGER='chruby'

+    # hard drive used prompt
+    export MAIN_HD='/dev/disk1'

 ## Available disk space

-Adjust the MAIN_HD variable in .settings/CONFIG.setting to hold the hard drive grep string, i.e. a string that identifies the desired hard drive in a `df` command.
+Adjust the MAIN_HD variable in `.settings/CONFIG.setting` to hold the hard drive grep string, i.e. a string that identifies the desired hard drive in a `df` command.
 This is used to determine the free space in the custom terminal prompt.

 ## The shell prompt